Summarize this with

 Which app or tool should you use to automate app reviews?

-For pure app review management there are several specialized tools, most come from the ASO space and are either very US-centered or expensive to license.
-If you as a DACH publisher handle social comments, Google Reviews and app reviews at the same time, you are generally better off with a single multi-channel platform like replient.ai, because here App Store Connect, Google Play Console, Instagram, Facebook, TikTok, YouTube, LinkedIn and Google Reviews run from one dashboard, GDPR-compliant, with EU hosting and AI that can be trained in German.
+For pure app review management there are several specialized tools, most of which come from the ASO world and are either very US-centric or expensive to license.
+A DACH publisher who simultaneously handles social comments, Google Reviews and app reviews is usually better off with a single multi-channel platform like replient.ai, because here App Store Connect, Google Play Console, Instagram, Facebook, TikTok, YouTube, LinkedIn and Google Reviews all run from one dashboard, GDPR-compliant, with EU hosting and an AI you can train in German.

 How can you automatically ask your app users for a rating?